zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 Package `ocl-icd-libopencl1` provides `libOpenCL`, the library against which OpenCL applications
 are linked.
-It provides the *ICD Loader*, the machinery that dynamically loads "ICDs", the
+It provides the ICD Loader, the machinery that dynamically loads ICDs.
+The ICDs
-installable client drivers which implement the vendor-specific interaction with the hardware.
+(installable client drivers) implement the vendor-specific interaction with the hardware.

-Each ICD is defined by a file with extension **.icd** in directory `/etc/OpenCL/vendors`.
+An ICD is defined by a file with extension `.icd` in directory `/etc/OpenCL/vendors`.
 The
-first line in the ICD file specifies the path to a shared library which is `dlopen`ed by the ICD
+first line in the ICD file specifies the path to a shared library.
+The ICD Loader `dlopen`s
-Loader when that platform is requested.
-Environment variables can be used to influence platform
+this library when that platform is requested.
+Environment variables regulate the order of the
-order, default, and debugging level (see `man libOpenCL`).
+platforms, the default, and the debugging level.

 ## Installing ICDs